Syntax: capabilities <display-selection-options>

-In practice, the capabilities string is often inaccurate.
+Unfortunately, the capabilities string is unreliable.
 Therefore ddcutil simply presents the string.
 It does not use the capabilities string when formulating commands and interpeting responses.
-This is for multiple reasons:

 A DDC capabilities request requires multiple I2C exchanges, making it both slow and unreliable.
 Because of its complexity, it is particularly vulnerable to I2C errors.
 On monitors with paticularly poor I2C implementations it sometimes fails because the maximum number of I2C retries is exceeded.

 There is no capabilities request defined in the programming interface for USB connected monitors. ddcutil simulates a capabilities response by looking at what USB HID reports exist for feature codes.

 Note however, that ddcui does make use of the the capabilities string.

 By default the capabilities command displays the capabilities string in parsed form.